Evaluating Non-Analytic Functions of Matrices: Introduction

 \subsection{Our contribution}

-In this paper we generalize the study of matrix Chebyshev expansions to the case where the matrix is not necessarily diagonalizable, and where the function is not necessarily analytic.
-By making these assumptions we reveal a trade-off between two factors; ``how much" the matrix is far from being diagonalizable, as expressed by the size of the largest Jordan block in the Jordan form of the matrix, and ``how smooth is the function''.
-Specifically, as the size of the largest Jordan blocks increases (``less diagonalizable") the smoothness required from the function in order to guarantee the convergence of the matrix Chebyshev expansion is higher.
+In this paper, we generalize the study of matrix Chebyshev expansions to cases where the matrix is not necessarily diagonalizable, and the function is not necessarily analytic.
+In such cases, there exists a trade-off between two factors; ``how much" the matrix is far from being diagonalizable, as expressed by the size of the largest Jordan block in the Jordan form of the matrix, and ``how smooth is the function''.
+Specifically, as the size of the largest Jordan block increases (``less diagonalizable") the smoothness of the function required to guarantee the convergence of the matrix Chebyshev expansion, increases as well.

+In the current paper, we mainly focus on examining convergence issues and proving convergence rates.
+The convergence rate of the matrix Chebyshev expansion is crucial for determining how many coefficients one has to use to approximate $f(A)$ to a prescribed accuracy using a truncated Chebyshev expansion.
+Thus, the convergence rate directly affects the efficiency of approximation algorithms that use matrix Chebyshev expansions.